 }

-For Google AdSense, use the “Auto ads” format’s size hints feature to tell the
+For Google AdSense, use the “Auto ads” format’s size hints feature to tell the browser the ad dimensions before loading.

 For social media embeds (Twitter/X, Instagram, YouTube), use aspect-ratio CSS: